 Then select “Check Agents.”

-After ensuring that the agents have correctly checked-in, you can proceed to the last step and create additional users within your organization so that they will have access to VividCortex.
+After ensuring that the plugins have correctly checked-in, you can proceed to the last step and create additional users within your organization so that they will have access to VividCortex.

 Cassandra requires the installation of Jolokia, used by our agent to